Sunveg/DataQuest/README.md

 Notebook for DataQuest-2.0 in-class competition hosted by PASC.
-In collab with Urjit Patil
+In collab with <a href="https://github.com/patilurjit">Urjit Patil<a>

 # Problem statement:
 You have to predict if a person exercises daily or not based on his/her brief medical history and other information.
 The answer is in terms of "yes" or "no" only.